Back to Spring Institute Courses

 If you are enrolled in one of the following courses, please note the items to bring with you.
 If your course is not listed, you do not have to bring anything.

-- Advanced Public Utility Accounting: Bring a copy of your annual financial statement.
+- Encouraged to bring: A copy of your annual financial statement.
 Instructors will answer your questions on presentation and application of accounting policies and practices.

-- Cost of Service Workshop: Implementation and Applications: Participants are required to bring a laptop with Excel and PowerPoint, to work through in-class exercises.
+- Required to bring: A laptop with Excel and PowerPoint, to work through in-class exercises.

 Class Start/End Times